MayroseLab/gene_structure_evolution/README.md

 # Gene structure evolution
-This repository contains code for research reproducibility purposes, related to the manuscript "The evolution of protein-coding gene structure in eukaryotes", currently in preparation.
+This repository contains code for research reproducibility purposes, related to the manuscript "The evolution of protein-coding gene structure in eukaryotes", currently under revision.
 The code is not intended aa a standalone tool and it was not throughly tested.
 Feel free to use it at your own risk.
 ## To reproduce the analyses in the manuscript:
 ### 1. Environment setup